-The practice had a staff recruitment policy and procedure to help them employ suitable staff and had checks in place for agency and locum staff.
-However, this did not reflect the relevant legislation.
-We looked at 6 staff recruitment records.
+The practice had a staff recruitment policy and procedure to help them employ suitable staff and also had checks in place for agency and locum staff.
+These reflected the relevant legislation.
+We looked at three staff recruitment records.
 These showed the practice followed their recruitment procedure.
-The practice needs to develop a system to check all staff files hold all the relevant documents.
-Post inspection the principal dentist confirmed this was being developed.